GabeScott/standard-works-vault/General Conference/1988 April - You Make a Difference.md

 “Sins are like those barnacles.
 Hardly anyone goes through life without picking up some.
 They increase the drag, slow our progress, decrease our efficiency.
 Unrepented, building up one on another, they can eventually sink us.

 “In His infinite love and mercy, our Lord has provided a harbor where, through repentance, our barnacles fall away and are forgotten.
 With our souls lightened and renewed, we can go efficiently about our work and His” (“Harbor of Forgiveness,” 30 Jan.
 1988, p.
 16).

 A loving Heavenly Father has provided for our guidance models to follow, men who made a difference in their own times.
 I choose to call these noble souls “pioneers.”
 Webster defines a pioneer: “One who goes before, showing others the way to follow.”

 With faith as their moving power, they sailed upstream against the currents of doubt which surrounded them.
 We cannot help but be inspired in our efforts as we remember their examples.

-From Nephi: “I will go and do the things which the Lord hath commanded” (1 Ne.
-3:7).
+From Nephi: “I will go and do the things which the Lord hath commanded” ([[1 Nephi 3.7|1 Ne.
+3:7]]).

-From Samuel: “To obey is better than sacrifice, and to hearken than the fat of rams” (1 Sam.
-15:22).
+From Samuel: “To obey is better than sacrifice, and to hearken than the fat of rams” ([[1 Samuel 15.22|1 Sam.
+15:22]]).

-From Paul: “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation” (Rom.
-1:16).
+From Paul: “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation” ([[Romans 1.16|Rom.
+1:16]]).

-From Job: “I know that my redeemer liveth” (Job 19:25).
+From Job: “I know that my redeemer liveth” ([[Job 19.25|Job 19:25]]).

-From Joseph: “I am calm as a summer’s morning; I have a conscience void of offense towards God, and towards all men” (D&C 135:4).
+From Joseph: “I am calm as a summer’s morning; I have a conscience void of offense towards God, and towards all men” ([[D&C 135.4|D&C 135:4]]).

 These noble leaders made a difference in their own times.
 What about today?
 How about me?